Skip to content

 Branded Hashtags

-These are unique to your business and should be used consistently across all posts.
+These are unique to your business.
+Use them consistently across all posts.
 Examples include #YourBusinessName or a catchy slogan hashtag.
-Encourage customers to use your branded hashtag when sharing their experiences – it's free user-generated content and builds community.
+Encourage customers to use your branded hashtag when sharing their experiences.
+It is free user-generated content and it builds community.

 Location-Based Hashtags

-Absolutely crucial for local businesses.
+These are vital for local businesses.
 Use specific locations like #CamdenMarket, #NotlngHillRestaurant, or #BrixtonFitness rather than just #London.
-Layer these from hyperlocal (your street) to broader areas (your borough) to capture different search behaviours.
+Layer them from hyperlocal (your street) to broader areas (your borough).
+This captures different search behaviours.

 Industry-Specific Hashtags

 These connect you with your target market.
 For hospitality, consider #IndependentCoffeeShop or #FarmToTable.
 Fitness businesses might use #StrengthTraining or #YogaCommunity.
-Retail shops could leverage #VintageFinds or #LocalBoutique.
+Retail shops could use #VintageFinds or #LocalBoutique.

 Trending Hashtags

-Use sparingly and only when genuinely relevant.
-Jumping on #MondayMotivation works for a fitness studio, but feels forced for a restaurant unless tied to specific content.
+Use these sparingly and only when they are genuinely relevant.
+Jumping on #MondayMotivation works for a fitness studio.
+It feels forced for a restaurant unless you tie it to specific content.

 Platform-Specific Best Practices